Greek primordial deities: Nyx

 Hyginus also includes Epaphus and Porphyrion among Nyx's children.
 Some accounts also include Hecate (Crossroads and Magic) among Nyx's children.

 Aether, Hemera, and Eros are Nyx's only children who are among the primordial gods.
 Hesiod says Nyx and Erebus together had Aether and Hemera, but Nyx had the other children on her own.
 Cicero and Hyginus say Nyx had all her children with Erebus.

-In Virgil's Aeneid, Nox is said to be the mother of the Furies by Hades.
+In Virgil's Aeneid, Nox (the Latin equivalent of Nyx) is said to be the mother of the Furies by Hades.

 Some authors made Nyx the mother of Eos, the dawn goddess, who was often conflated with Nyx's daughter Hemera.
 When Eos' son Memnon was killed during the Trojan War, Eos made Helios (the sun god) downcast, and asked Nyx to come out earlier so that she would collect her son's dead body undetected by the Greek and the Trojan armies.

-Eris

-Nyx's daughter Eris went on to have many children of her own who were also personifications of abstract concepts:
+Nyx's daughter Eris went on to have many children of her own who were also personifications of abstract concepts.